vesperin/vesper/README.md

 vesper
 ======

-A library for performing refactorings (NO IDEs needed)
+Vesper is a lightweight source code curating framework for Java 1.6 and above (NO IDEs needed)